 **Update!
-The Financial Accounting Standards Board (FASB) has proposed to change the effective date of the new lease standard to 12/15/20.
+The Financial Accounting Standards Board (FASB) has officially changed the effective date of the new lease standard to 1/1/21 for private companies.
 Click here to read more.

 What is the new lease standard?

 ASU No. 2016-02, Leases (Topic) 842, dramatically changes the way your business will record any new or existing lease.
 The new standard will significantly impact your financial statements if you lease substantially any asset such as a building, vehicle, or equipment.
 Under the new standard, you are required to record a right-of-use asset and a lease liability on the balance sheet for each lease and amortize each asset and liability over the life of the lease(s).
 For more detailed info, read here.

 - Public companies: January 2019, Assuming calendar-year-end reporting

 - All other entities: January 2021, assuming calendar-year-end reporting

 Why do I need to worry about this now?

 Because of the significant impact to the balance sheet, your financial ratios and debt covenants may be negatively affected.
 In addition, you will need to train on new policies and procedures surrounding leases.
 If you have a large number of leases, you may need to implement software solutions.

 Top 5 things business owners need to know about the new lease standard: